nec-research/EMU-KG/README.md

 mamba env create -f environment.yml
 ```

-## Infrustrucutre
+## Infrastructure

 All experiments were carried on a server with one NVIDIA GeForce GTX 1080 Ti GPU.

 ## Acknowledgments

-Our implemention is based on the PyTorch implementation of _Structure Aware Negative Sampling in Knowledge Graphs_ provided [here](https://github.com/kahrabian/SANS).
+Our implementation is based on the PyTorch implementation of _Structure Aware Negative Sampling in Knowledge Graphs_ provided [here](https://github.com/kahrabian/SANS).

 ## Citation